r4dat/coursera_data_clean/README.md

 The goal with this pre-pending is so glancing at any of the variables allows the user/analyst to identify which dataset they're working with - the raw or tidy version.

 Create a "melted" row-oriented data-set.
-I've opted to include the subset frequency (variable 'freq') for each row because it may be necc. if various statistical calculations or weighting schemes are used based on the variable.
+I've opted to include the subset frequency (variable 'freq') for each row because it may be necessary. if various statistical calculations or weighting schemes are used based on the variable.
 ```{r}
     tidy = melt(data=tidy,id.vars=colnames(tidy[,1:3]),measure.vars=colnames(tidy[,4:ncol(tidy)]))
 ```